 Who We Are

-The Australian Native Plants Society (Australia) – ANPSA – caters for people interested in Australia’s native flora whether that interest is simple appreciation of the beauty and diversity of the flora or whether it extends to propagation, cultivation and conservation.
+The Australian Native Plants Society (Australia) – ANPSA – is an association of state and territory based native plant Societies.
+As such, it caters for people interested in Australia’s native flora whether that interest is simple appreciation of the beauty and diversity of the flora or whether it extends to propagation, cultivation and conservation.